 For like any living being, earth’s metabolism depends upon the integrated functioning of many different organs, or ecosystems.
 Just as the human body could not possibly maintain its health if the lungs were forced to behave like the stomach, or if the kidneys were forced to act like the ears or the soles of the feet, so the planetary metabolism is thrown into disarray when each region is compelled to behave like every other region – when diverse places and cultures are forced to operate according to a single, mechanical logic, as interchangeable parts of an undifferentiated, homogenous sphere.

 Many of us have already worked for several decades on ecological and bioregional initiatives aimed at renewing local economies and the conviviality of place-based communities.
 Yet far too little progress was made by the movements for local self-sufficiency and sustainability.
 To be sure, our efforts were hindered by the steady growth of an industrial economy powered by the profligate burning of fossil fuel.
 Yet our efficacy was also weakened by our inability to recognize the immense influence of everyday language.
-Our work was weakened, that is, by our inability to discern that the spreading technologization of everyday life in the modern world (including the growing ubiquity of automobiles and telephones, of televisions and, most recently, personal computers) had been accompanied by a steady transformation in language -- by an increasing abstractness and generality in daily discourse.
+Our work was weakened, that is, by our inability to discern that the spreading technologization of everyday life in the modern world (including the growing ubiquity of automobiles and airplanes and telephones, of televisions and personal computers and smart phones and GPS) had been accompanied by a steady transformation in language — by an increasing abstractness and generality in daily discourse.
 Local vernaculars had fallen into disuse; local stories had been forgotten; the oral forms and traditions by which place-specific knowledge had once been preserved and disseminated were no longer operative.

 We in the Alliance for Wild Ethics (AWE) now recognize that a rejuvenation of real, face-to-face community – and the sensorial attunement to the local earth that ensures the vitality and sustenance of such community – simply cannot happen without a rejuvenation of the layer of language that goes hand in hand with such attunement.
 It cannot happen without renewing that primary layer of language, and culture, that underlies all our more abstract and technological forms of discourse.
 A renewal of place-based community cannot happen without a renewal of oral culture.

 But does such a revitalization of oral, storytelling culture entail that we must renounce reading and writing?
 Not at all!
-It entails only that we leave space in our days for an interchange with one another and with the earth that is not mediated by technology – neither by the television, nor the computer, nor even the printed page.
+It entails only that we leave space in our days for an interchange with one another and with the earth that is not mediated by technology – neither by the cell phone, nor the home computer, nor even the printed page.

 It entails that as parents we set aside, now and then, the storybooks that we read to our children in order to actually tell our children a story with the whole of our gesturing body – or better yet, that we draw our kids out of doors in order to improvise a tale about the wild wind that’s now blustering its way through these city streets, plucking the hats off people’s heads…

 There is no need to give up reading, nor to discard our computers, as long as we recall that such mediated and technological forms of interchange inevitably remain rooted in the more primary world of direct experience.
-As long as we remember, that is, that our involvement with the printed page and the digital screen draws its basic sustenance from our more immediate, face-to-face encounter with the flesh of the real.
+As long as we remember, that is, that our involvements with the printed page and the digital screen draw their basic sustenance from our more immediate, face-to-face encounter with the flesh of the real.

 Each medium of communication organizes our awareness in a particular way, each engaging us in a particular form of community.
 Without here analyzing all the diverse media that exert their claims upon our attention, we can acknowledge some very general traits: